These 10 acre walled gardens (listed Grade II*) are a rare example of formal English garden design.

 How to Join

-Very shortly you can join online with a credit card (coming very soon), or by cheque or cash by post or in person.
+You can now join online with a credit card (and paypal), or by cheque or cash by post or in person.

 Click here to go to online join up